Florida Appeals Court Awards Attorneys’ Fees in Lawsuit Over Non-Compete Agreement

 At Pike & Lustig, LLP, our Florida employment law lawyers have deep experience negotiating, drafting, and reviewing non compete agreements.
 If you are considering signing non compete agreement or you are in a dispute regarding a non compete provision, we can help.

 To set up your free employment law consultation, please contact our law firm today.
-With offices in West Palm Beach and Miami, we represent clients in communities throughout South Florida, including in Miami Beach, Hialeah, Fort Lauderdale, Jupiter, Sunrise, and Aventura.
+With offices in West Palm Beach, Wellington and Miami, we represent clients in communities throughout South Florida, including in Miami Beach, Hialeah, Fort Lauderdale, Jupiter, Sunrise, and Aventura.